KusmierczykHobbyPrjs/nocms_blog/README.md

 # NoCMS blog

-*NoCMS blog* is a web-content previewing tool.
+*NoCMS blog* is a web-content previewing tool (aka on-line log).
 It displays a list of files and folders stored in [entries](entries) directory -- no DB is used and no separate management tools (besides one provided by your website host) are provided.
 To add a new entry simply create a new [HTML](https://en.wikipedia.org/wiki/HTML) or [MD](https://en.wikipedia.org/wiki/Markdown) file directly in the directory or in a sub-folder.
 Labels (tags) and date information are parsed from files/folders names.
 For example test it [here](https://students.mimuw.edu.pl/~tk290810/blog_template/), [here](https://students.mimuw.edu.pl/~tk290810/memes/) or [here](https://students.mimuw.edu.pl/~tk290810/blog/?alllabels=1&labels=ML).

 ## Features